silviaegt/iLCM_notes/README.md

 ## 2. Import your own Documents

-If you're a Windows Home user, you have to do some steps before you get here.
+If you're a Windows Home user, you have to set some parameters in your VirtualBox before you get here.

 docker-machine start default